isomerpages/moe-lianhuapri/_highlights/Students in Action/LHPS Eco Stewardship.md

 <center><b>Parents from the PSG, teachers and students conducting workshop on how to make upcycle a PET bottle into a flower pot.
 Participants get to bring home a beautiful flower pot with their choice of plant grown</b></center>

+## P6 Green Legacy

+# image slide

+On 2 July, the inaugural P6 Green Legacy was launched.
+On this occasion, the school leaders, together with two students from each Primary 6 class, planted six Leea Rubra plants at the Science Garden.

+The Leea Rubra, also known as the Red Tree Shrub, is a small shrub that can grow up to three meters tall.
+Today, it is a commonly sighted shrub along Singapore streetscapes, as well as in our parks and gardens.
+The leaves are bright green, with the young leaves displaying a reddish margin.
+Its bright red flowers have a central yellow disc, and attract many pollinators such as butterflies and bees.
+In fact, NParks listed it as the butterflies’ fifth favourite nectaring plants.
+Its berry-like fruits are a food source for birds like the Yellow Vented Bulbul.

+This plant reminds us that we too, can be like the Leea Rubra, to always have the heart to serve and help others with whatever you have.

+After the trees were planted, students from the six Primary 6 classes rostered among themselves to continue to care for the plants by watering and maintaining the plants daily.

+The purpose of this event is for the Primary 6 students to leave behind a legacy for all Lianhua students to enjoy and appreciate whenever they visit the school garden.
+It also symbolises their gratitude to the school as well as all the wonderful moments and memories that they will leave behind.

+This is an important milestone as the school continues to create a beautiful sense of place for all Lianhuareans in the school.
+This is part of the school’s vision to create interactive learning gardens so that our students can appreciate nature and the Singapore natural landscape in our very own school grounds.

+#### <u><b>Students' Voices</b></u>

+**Jessy Yap, 5 Compassion**

+I am here to tell you all about my passion for the environment and my experience in the Junior Environment Ambassador(JEA) Training and the Bukit view secondary school(BVSS) conference.
+Firstly, I am passionate about saving the environment.
+I try my best to recycle, save water and electricity and pick up litter whenever I see it.
+During the JEA Training and the BVSS Conference, I had a great time learning more about the environment!
+I learnt about how people are polluting the environment and ways to help.
+The most memorable part of the JEA Training was when we got to work as groups in breakout rooms and share our finished work with students from other schools.
+There was also one part of the BVSS conference that I enjoyed the most, it was when we were trapped in an escape room and needed to solve puzzles as a group to escape.
+In conclusion, It was a fun and educational experience.
+Thank you!

+**ILDEFONSO GREYSON TOBEY PONTE, 5 Compassion**

+I am glad to be one of our school environmental ambassadors.
+I was involved in the Clean up @ South West project by helping out in the collection of the recyclables contributed by my school mates and teachers.
+The recyclables collected were exchanged for groceries which were donated to vulnerable residents in the South West District.
+I also learnt so much during the JEA and BVSS trainings, like creating posters and how to plan for an event.
+We worked together to create a video.
+Catherine and Aubrey’s team even created a card game to teach our schoolmates more about recycling.